Disclaimer: This is not intended as investment advice in any form.

 What is Optimism?

 But what are the benefits of doing so?
 In simple terms, Ethereum’s transaction process is incredibly thorough, which is why it can sometimes take so long and cost so much.
-Optimism uses a much more straightforward approach that makes the whole process much faster and a helluva lot cheaper.
+Optimism uses a much more straightforward approach that offers faster transactions and a helluva lot cheaper.

-Say, for instance, that a guy named Bob wants to process an Ethereum transaction but doesn’t want to deal with long wait times or obscene gas fees.
+Say, for instance, that a guy named Bob wants to process an Ethereum transaction but doesn’t want to deal with long wait times or obscene transaction fees aka gas fees.
 Bob could turn to Optimism for an easier solution.

 Rather than scrutinize every detail of the transaction before allowing Bob to get on with his life, Optimism assumes that the transaction he proposes is legit.
 That’s where the whole “optimism” idea comes in.